-PHILOSOPHY

-University Transfer Degree

-University Transfer Degree Information:

-This degree program is designed for students planning to transfer to baccalaureate colleges and universities.
-Transfer credit varies among colleges.
-Students should consult both the catalog of the specific college/university to which they plan to transfer and the signed transfer agreement or the current transfer planning guide posted at www.tulsacc.edu/12960 to select courses that will meet the requirements for both the associate and baccalaureate degree programs.

-Program Description:

 Philosophy seeks answers to fundamental questions such as: How do I know this to be true?
 What kind of life should a human being live?
 Is there such a thing as religious or scientific truth?
 What is the world ultimately like?
 Philosophy attempts to develop and use critical methods; that is, to develop standards of logical thinking as opposed to emotional reaction.
 Philosophy, then, seeks to develop analytical skills that will be useful in every aspect of life as well as enriching and fulfilling to the individual.

 Degree Awarded: Associate in Arts

-General Education Requirements Credit Hours: 31
+General Education Requirements Credit Hours: 30

+(Humanities requirements are satisfied through specialized course requirements.)

+Communication 9 hours

+COMM 1113 Public Speaking

+ENGL 1113 Composition I

+ENGL 1213 Composition II

+Mathematics 3 hours

+See the General Education Requirements page for the course list.

+Science 7 hours

-See the General Education Requirements for the complete list.
-Humanities requirement is satisfied in Specialized Course Requirements.
+See the General Education Requirements page for the course list.
+One course must be a laboratory science (L).

+Social Science 6 hours

+POLS 1113 American Federal Government

+and select one course from the following:

+HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present

+Recommended Electives 2 hours

+Required Electives 3 hours

+Select one three-hour course from one of the following: Psychology, Social Sciences, Foreign Language, or Fine Arts (Art, Music, Theatre).

 Specialized Course Requirements Credit Hours: 30

 Philosophy 15 hours

 PHIL 1113 Introduction to Philosophy

 PHIL 1133 Philosophy in Literature

 PHIL 1143 Introduction to Ethics: Business Issues

 PHIL 1213 Religions of the World: The Eastern Tradition

 PHIL 1223 Religions of the World: The Western Tradition

 PHIL 2113 Logic

 PHIL 2133 Introduction to Ethical Thinking

 PHIL 2143 Introduction to Social and Political Philosophy

 PHIL 2153 Medical Ethics

 PHIL 2163 Introduction to the History and Philosophy of Science

 PHIL 2173 Introduction to the Philosophy of Religion

-PHIL 2203 Symbolic Logic

 Controlled Electives 15 hours

-\ENGL 2413 Introduction to Literature HIST 1053 Ancient and Medieval Western Civilization \POLS 2033 Introduction to American Politics PSYC 1023 Psychology of Personal Adjustment PSYC 1113 Introduction to Psychology SOCI 1113 Introduction to Sociology SOCI 2113 Social Problems in America SOCI 2123 Introduction to Cultural Anthropology
+ENGL 2413 Introduction to Literature

+HIST 1053 Ancient and Medieval Western Civilization

+POLS 2033 Introduction to American Politics

+PSYC 1023 Psychology of Personal Adjustment

+PSYC 1113 Introduction to Psychology

+SOCI 1113 Introduction to Sociology

+SOCI 2113 Social Problems in America

+SOCI 2123 Introduction to Cultural Anthropology

-Total Credit Hours: 61
+Total Credit Hours: 60

-\Course has prerequisite (See course description section of catalog).
+Course has prerequisite (See course description section of catalog).
 Proficiency in a foreign language is recommended.

 To receive an A.A. or A.S.
 Degree, students must demonstrate computer proficiency.